Coverage Options for Construction Companies Include:

 Comprehensive general liability insurance coverage protects you in the event of claims of bodily injury or physical injury or damage to property.
 This includes legal defense and settlements up to the limits of the policy.
 Check with your industry association and state department of insurance to determine types of claims and what settlements are awarded.
 In addition, professional liability insurance may be needed if your construction business offers design build or engineering.
 Again, both industry and the state department of insurance can help in determining the proper limits.

 Worker’s compensation limits and minimum coverage are generally determined by your industry and state.
-If you have employees, there is a need for workers compensation insurance for your construction business.
+If you have employees, there is a need for workers' compensation insurance for your construction business.

 The key is to work with a licensed insurance professional you trust to develop a comprehensive insurance package for your construction business.
-Eligible construction companies can purchase property insurance packaged together with general business liability insurance coverage in a single policy called a Business Owner’s Policy, or BOP.
+Eligible construction companies can purchase property insurance packaged together with general business liability insurance coverage in a single policy called a Business Owner’s Policy.
 Such combined policies are generally available at reasonable small-business rates.
 Your licensed insurance professional may make this recommendation to you.